Are you searching for things to do in Guatemala City?

-But unfortunately, with many concerns for safety and endless travelers’ nightmare stories, this must-see part of Guatemala’s impressive history has been crossed of many a travelers itinerary.
+But unfortunately, with many concerns for safety and endless travelers’ nightmare stories, this must-see part of Guatemala’s impressive history has been crossed of many traveler’s itineraries.

 Guatemala City: What to do

-That aside for a moment, though, it is also true that the tremendous location of Guatemala City is a place richly detailed, an full of old-school architecture.
+That aside for a moment, though, it is also true that the tremendous location of Guatemala City is a place richly detailed, and full of old-school architecture.

 Not to mention, the old artifacts, amazing tapestries, and rich detailed sights that you simply would not find in other parts of the world.

 Going to the capital of Guatemala City should be an obvious place to go to if you come to this beautiful nation.

 What kind of experiences could/should you expect if you choose to make this your chosen destination for the year?

 If you want to avoid going on a large group tour, you can pay a bit more and get a private tour with Guatemala City tour guides.